kailash-manasarovar/statement/docs/memes-triggers/memes.md

 - I also wonder what it must have been like for the righteous silenced-and-fearful to watch these changes occur, still in marvelous progress.
 - When Mary's with you, and they knew She was with me, nothing can hurt you.
 - They know this too.
-- The only explanation is a mass criminal psychopathic hysteria.
+- The only explanation for their outrageous behavior is a mass criminal and psychopathic hysteria possibly born of watching too many mafia films.
 - Unless, of course, this is a common occurrence in Spain, and everyone knows who the targets are, everyone is told about them, in fact, and I'm the only person who has put up a worthy fight.
 - This is the scary option because it means they expect it, welcome it even, and it also means countless lives have been destroyed in similar circumstances.
 - It also explains why no-one helped me and instead made sure I knew they all thought I was dirt and deserved whatever was happening to me.